Calculators

 No 5] Radiator size estimator

 One potential problem with calculators like this is that figures are entered ‘blindly’ and the result could be meaningless.
-It’s always worth double checking results in some way since results are not guaranteed.
-For interest, the following formulas are use.
+It’s always worth double checking results in some other way since results are not guaranteed.
+Note; the accuracy only applies to normal conditions found in heating applications.
+Accuracy also reduces as the dt (flow-return) increases.

 Cylinder heating minutes = dt x 4.2 x litres / kW / 60.